iter8-tools/docs/docs/tutorials/load-test-grpc/basicusage.md

 ## Streaming gRPC

-Refer to the `values.yaml` file which documents additional parameters related to streaming gRPC such as `streamInterval`, `streamCallDuration`, and `streamCallCount`.
+Refer to the `values.yaml` file which documents additional parameters related to streaming gRPC.